304 North Cardinal

 How was it in your case – how did you get the chance to work with the great Masters of our time?

 SP – Besides the most important teachers of the world, we also had the chance to work together with the most impressive Musicians of our time.
 They accept young musicians often as colleagues rather than as students.
-The artists who have formed the music in the 20th century such as Serkin, Arrau, Karajan, Bernstein and Mehta, opened us the gates to the world.
-Over many years they have followed the development in our careers from near and far.
-Their trust carried and motivated us even in difficult times.
+The artists who have formed the music with their unique interpretations in the 20th century such as Serkin, Arrau, Karajan, Bernstein and Mehta, opened us the gates to the world.
+Over many years they have followed the development in our careers.
+Their trust, carried and motivated us even in difficult times.

 Through the popularization of art in the world, classical music found a new connection to other types of music, with Jazz for instance.
 You also made use of Jazz in your Bach-Interpretation.
 Did such experiences cause a change in the course of the Classic-Listeners?
 Was it possible to win more listeners?